Commercial Insight Review

 Structured enough to be useful, clear enough for a busy owner.

-The audit is a client-facing report built from the 12-point check, with commercial judgement, evidence notes and practical actions.
-It is designed to help the owner decide what to fix, what to measure and what not to assume.
+The review is a client-facing report built from the 12-point check, with commercial judgement, evidence notes and practical actions.
+It is designed to help the owner understand how the business is being judged before the first conversation.

-Business snapshot Website and enquiry journey Local competitor benchmark Customer sentiment SWOT analysis Top 3 actions
+Business snapshot Website and enquiry journey Local competitor benchmark Customer sentiment Customer journey view Top 3 actions

 12-point check